nf-osi/jobs/README.md

 #### General contribution flow

-- Create a new feature branch off `develop`.
+1. Create a new feature branch off `develop`.
-- Create a new directory for the job/service and put the script(s) and Dockerfile there.
+2. Create a new directory for the job/service and put the script(s) and Dockerfile there.
-- Add a workflow to build an image (copy and adapt from current `.github/worflows`).
+3. Add a workflow to build an image (copy and adapt from current `.github/worflows`).
+- Change `on.paths` so that the Docker build will build specifically for the job
+- In the very last step, change `context` to the job directory
-- Make PR against `develop`.
+4. Make PR against `develop`.

 #### How to interactively test and modify current jobs